 It’s easy to go to some places you know, and you may go in thinking that it might be different from your shops at home, although, we all know deep down that it’s not.
 The only thing that can vary is the price, the collections proposed in those shops whether it is a clothing or decorations shop or whatever are usually the same.
 Sure, they might be a few tweaks but the essence of it remains the same.
 It is much better to buy local.

 Plus, when you’re visiting a country buying local also helps the local and their business.
 Especially if you’re visiting a country still in

 6. DO TRY LOCAL CUISINE

-Of course after buying local pieces, comes local cuisine!
-There are so many differents countries with so many differents kind of cuisine to try all around the world.
+Of course, after buying local pieces, comes local cuisine!
+There are so many different countries with so many different kinds of cuisine to try all around the world.

 Discovering new dishes is one of my favourite thing to do whenever I travel, although I am a picky eater it’s still very enjoyable.

-Sure, some countries typical dishes might not suits your diet or sounds weird to you.
-And that’s fine as long as you’re respectable of it, you have to keep in mind that what’s the norm in your country might not the norm in another places of the world.
+Sure, some countries typical dishes might not suit your diet or sounds weird to you.
+And that’s fine as long as you’re respectable of it, you have to keep in mind that what’s the norm in your country might not the norm in another place of the world.

 And that’s what’s so interesting about it, it’s your chance to discover new flavours, new textures prepared by local, that may not experiences anywhere else in the world.

 Another good thing about this is that you can take note and redo the dishes you liked the most at home!

 Yes, the not so glamorous and fun part of travel.
 Travel